 One snag to this might be the Data and Destiny expansion.
 Be mindful it only has NBN corp cards.
 The runner cards in this expansion are 3 ‘mini-factions.’
 They are interesting and can certainly open up more play options for you, but I’d consider them for more advanced players and trickier deck construction.

-Lumped in with these big boxsets is a unique campaign expansion, Terminal Directive.
-Honestly for the value I would advise this be your first expansion purchase.
+Lumped in with these big box sets is a unique campaign expansion, Terminal Directive.
+Honestly for the value I would advise this to be near the top of your list (right after Reign and Reverie).
 You get 4 new IDs and a ton of good cards for 4 factions (rather than just focusing on a single corp and runner like the other deluxe expansions).
 As an aside, there is also an included legacy campaign game.
 The legacy campaign is lackluster, but as an expansion it’s a solid buy.
-I might only make Terminal Directive a third purchase if you are a diehard NBN, Jinteki, or Anarch player.
+I might only make Terminal Directive a fourth purchase if you are a diehard NBN, Jinteki, or Anarch player.
 Regardless, you certainly want this high up on your buy list.

 Data Packs – Netrunner releases roughly every month small 60 card expansion packs, that have 3 copies of each card (so you’re getting about 20 unique cards per pack).
 These ‘data packs’ are released in a set of 6 and are considered an expansion cycle.
 Each cycle commonly has a theme among the cards, or introduces a new play concept.
 There are currently 6 full cycles that have been released, with a 7th on the way.

 First point to be aware of is that rotation is in the game now.
 A while back FF decided that it would eventually retire expansion cycles.
-Note however the deluxe, big-box expansions like Terminal Directive are exempt from rotation.
+Note however the deluxe, big-box expansions like Reign and Reverie are exempt from rotation.
 These cards will always be part of the pool.